yochaigal/cairn/wip/2e/wilderness-exploration.md

 #### Explore
-The party searches for hidden any features within the current hex.
+The party searches for hidden any features within the current area/hex.
 - The Warden rolls on the [Events Table](#events-table).
 - One Location/Feature is discovered.